-We investigate the neural and cognitive mechanisms underlying perceptual, reward-based and voluntary and change-of-mind decisions, preference formation, health choices, decision errors, and related cognitive processes, using methods from psychology, economics, and cognitive neuroscience.
+We investigate the neural and cognitive mechanisms underlying perceptual, reward-based, voluntary and change-of-mind decisions, as well as preference formation, decision confidence, health decisions, decision errors, and related cognitive processes.

-Our lab is part of the Decision Science Hub at the Melbourne School of Psychological Sciences.
-We further participate in the Jülich - University of Melbourne Postgraduate Academy (JUMPA).
+Our lab is part of the Decision Science Hub at the Melbourne School of Psychological Sciences as well as participating in the Jülich - University of Melbourne Postgraduate Academy (JUMPA).

 The Decision Neuroscience Lab is located at The University of Melbourne and part of: